-Businesses should conduct a Return-to-the-Office (RTO) risk assessment to ensure a well-planned and safe return to office in the coming months.
+Businesses should conduct a Return-to-the-Office (RTO) risk assessment to ensure a well-planned and safe return to the office in the coming months.
 At DeVono, we have conducted a large number of these assessments in recent months.
 Our main advice to firms is to communicate openly and honestly with employees as they plan their return to the physical workspace.

-A constant stream of open communication will lower the risk of misinformation or confusion becoming widespread amongst staff.
+A constant stream of open communication will lower the risk of misinformation or confusion becoming widespread among staff.
 Any areas of concern that arise will need to be addressed as soon as possible as per the government’s roadmap out of lockdown to ensure high confidence levels amongst employees as we emerge from the COVID-19 restrictions.

 In light of the UK Government’s ongoing work-from-home guidance, we highly recommend that any firm with multiple premises make it a priority now to assess their existing commercial real estate portfolio before returning to the office.